 Sarah is just one of the thousands of young people treated annually through McLean’s child and adolescent programs.
 They are girls with life-threatening eating disorders, children with crippling obsessive compulsive or anxiety disorders, and youngsters who struggle in schools ill-equipped to deal with autism spectrum disorders.
 Some have co-occurring substance use, others hurt themselves, and some have dropped out of college.
 The common denominator is that they are all just beginning their lives.

-“For the past 20 years, McLean has been at the forefront of behavioral health care for children and adolescents, as well as a leader in training,” said Joseph Gold, MD, chief of the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry and Edward Peabody Lawrence Chair in Psychiatry.
+“For the past 20 years, McLean has been at the forefront of behavioral health care for children and adolescents, as well as a leader in training,” said Joseph Gold, MD, chief of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry and Edward Peabody Lawrence Chair in Psychiatry.
 “Patients come from all over the world for our innovative, evidence-based treatments.”